Owner Portal Tenant Portal

 Landlord insurance protects your building and your liability.
 Renters insurance protects your tenant's belongings.
 You need both in place — and the second one should be written into your lease.

-What Does Landlord Insurance Cost in Washington?
+What Does Landlord Insurance Cost in Washington State?

 Should You Require Tenants to Carry Renters Insurance?